-Keywords: housekeeping cleaning guidelines tendering 1, 2 & 3.
+164 Cleaning and Housekeeping Guidelines at the National Property Board of Sweden 1, 2 & 3.
 Ornäsloftet, Löfsta bruk and the Chinese Pavilion at Drottningholm were some of the SFV properties visited during the process of writing the housekeeping guidelines.
 Photos: Lisa Nilsen.

-The Swedish State Property Board/ Statens fastighetsverk (SFV) is the owner, administrator and main caretaker of approximately 2 300 properties, which are collectively owned by the Swedish people.
+INTRODUCTION The Swedish State Property Board/ Statens fastighetsverk (SFV) is the owner, administrator and main caretaker of approximately 2 300 properties, which are collectively owned by the Swedish people.
 Included are palaces and royal parks, theatres and museums, Swedish embassies, residencies and institutions throughout the world.
-There are 300 listed historical buildings, many of which still very much in use, for example, the offices of the Foreign Ministry, an $18^{\rm th}$ century palace, and the 19th century Stockholm Opera.
+There are 300 list $ed\ historical\ buildings, many\ of\ which$ still very much in use, for example, the offices of the Foreign Ministry, an 18th century palace, and the 19th century Stockholm Opera.
 Commissioned by the Swedish Government, SFV has a duty to make their part of the built cultural heritage available and accessible to the Swedish public.
 Leases and contracts are drawn up between tenants and SFV, provisos regarding the use and certain maintenance being dictated by SFV.
 Tenants could be, for example, government offices, foundations, theatres, museums and other organisations.
-For properties ofcultural significance, these contracts are prepared thoroughly, sometimes with detailed attachments.
+For properties of-cultural significance, these contracts are prepared thoroughly, sometimes with detailed attachments.
 SFV procures and pays for maintenance of all architectural finishes, i.e., walls, floors, windows and architectural features such as balustrades.
 If the tenant wishes to change or in any way affect architectural finishes, SFV must give approval.
 Cleaning the properties is never included in the lease.
 Cleaning staff are therefore usually hired by the tenant, which often means contracting a cleaning firm with little or no knowledge of the sensitivity of historic interiors.
 This makes it difficult for SFV to control the daily cleaning activities in their properties.
 The risks are clear - floors could be destroyed by inadequate cleaning methods and decorative details could be damaged.
 Another concern is how the buildings are used.
 Various activities, such as press conferences, filming, weddings and corporative events, are risk factors for many of the interiors.

-At the end of the 1990s, housekeepers and property managers became more and more concerned about signs of wear and tear of the interiors, which resulted from incorrect cleaning procedures and use of the buildings.
+Cleaning and Housekeeping Guidelines at the National Property Board of Sweden 165 At the end of the 1990s, housekeepers and property managers became more and more concerned about signs of wear and tear of the interiors, which resulted from incorrect cleaning procedures and use of the buildings.
 They contacted heritage experts at SFV, who decided it was time to address the issue.
-The following questions were posed:

-How can SFV work more on prevention rather than repair of historic interiors?
+The following questions were posed: 1.
+How can SFV work more on prevention rather than repair of historic interiors?2.
 How can SFV encourage tenants to take better care of historic interiors?
 Three strategies were chosen - first, a series of seminars with SFV property managers to highlight the wear and tear factors that could be mitigated without large costs, to provide information about what questions to ask when letting the properties and when tendering cleaning services and other on site work.
-The second factor was to write guidelines for property managers, custodians, housekeepers and cleaners.
-The third way forward would be to incorporate the written guidelines in the discussions between SFV and tenants.
+The second factor was to write guidelines for property managers, custodians, 166 Cleaning and Housekeeping Guidelines at the National Property Board of Sweden